 Westside High School operates a closed campus.
 Students must stay on school grounds from the time they arrive until dismissal.
-Students who ride the bus to school and students who drive, once they arrive on campus, may not leave unless they have checked out through the main office.
-Students who drive to school must obtain a parking permit issued by public safety at a cost of \$15.00 per year.
-Parking permit fees go to Westside High School.
+Students who ride the bus to school and students who drive, once they arrive on permission. • rive to school n nust obtain a pa arking permit is btained verified afety at a cost of